We have successfully transferred DHHS staff into Life Without Barriers in 2019.

 What are the policies around manual handling?

-In each house there will be a LWB RSPM that holds all the LWB policies.
-There will also be interactive online induction courses for you to learn our manual handling procedures.
+In each house there is a LWB RSPM that holds all the LWB policies, this is also available on the Policy Centre in digital form.
+There is also interactive online induction courses for you to learn our manual handling procedures.

 Do you have meal breaks as per the law?